JamesR404v2/ExerciseUserPOJO/README.md

 ## Troubleshooting

+- A second project from this template will NOT import into a workspace if you didn't refactor the name of a previous.
+Hint: Look for a project in your workspace starting with the name `FIXME` and then rename that project.
 - If your Eclipse is not set up with Java 11, you may expect problems that require you to add a Java 11 JDK in order to resolve.
 PS you need to do this anyway - your code reviewer expects that regardless of what you use as your project starter.